Last Updated on 3 weeks by Sachin G

 # nmcli con mod “CONNECTION NAME” ipv4.dns [DNS IP]

-If you want to add one more DNS as a secondary DNS, you can use +/- operator in the argument ,like below command.
+If you want to add one more DNS as a secondary DNS, you can use the +/- operator in the argument, like the command below.

 # nmcli con mod “CONNECTION NAME” +ipv4.dns [DNS IP]